Corporate supports Litter Boat project

 Call of Nature Project Launch

-The Healthy Rivers Trust in partnership with the Environment Agency has launched a project to raise awareness of the risks to local rivers of poorly-maintained off-mains sewage systems.
+The Mersey Rivers Trust in partnership with the Environment Agency has launched a project to raise awareness of the risks to local rivers of poorly-maintained off-mains sewage systems.

 The project will focus on engaging communities within the Alt/Crossens Catchment which covers Ormskirk, Maghull, Formby and Southport.